RLGym/rlgym.github.io/docs/troubleshooting/troubleshooting.md

 ***

-#### I have both the Epic and Steam versions of Rocket League installed, but RLGym will only launch the Epic version.
+#### I can launch one instance perfectly fine, but when I try to launch multiple instances, each game window hangs before crashing.

-RLGym will always launch the Epic version of Rocket League when it is able.
-Make sure to ping @Aech9835 in the RLBot Discord ceaselessly until this is fixed.
+Make sure you are using the Epic version of Rocket League.
+Steam does not support multiple instances of the same game client being open simultaneously.